openfoodfacts/power-user-script/README.md

   * Quick and dirty hack to control and manage kj/kcal inversion
   * Control fiber field
 * Remove "edit" button feature in list mode (added in Product Opener)
-* Fix some regresions due to Open Food Facts redesign of 2022-10
+* Fix some regressions due to Open Food Facts redesign of 2022-10
 ### 2021-12-06T13:55
 * Add a deep link to Hunger Game for brand on product's page
 ### 2021-10-20T16:31